What Are Book Marketing Jobs and Where Can You Find Them?

 2. Social media

 In our media-saturated world, freelancers often get numerous good opportunities on social media.
 Writers aggregate on these sites, often creating groups for their specific genre to share questions and experiences.
 Joining these groups and offering your take on relevant issues can be a great way to get words out about your services.
 Common platforms to use are Facebook and Twitter (search up #WritingCommunity, or editor societies).
-LinkedIn is also good for finding non-fiction and academic authors, too.
+Meanwhile, LinkedIn is good for finding freelance marketing jobs from non-fiction and academic authors.

 Pro-tip: Follow us on LinkedIn for tips and insights to the self-publishing industry!